 A lot of individuals sitting down for an interview might already have another job.
 For this reason, they may have made time in their current day’s work schedule to be there to take part in the interview.
 It’s customary to address the issue of time with a candidate before they come in for an interview, notifying them of how long the interview typically takes.
 However, they may still be concerned about a time crunch, which may leave them stressed and more anxious throughout the entire interview than they might otherwise be.

-Depending on the type of position being offered, having a broad sense of what an individual enjoys doing and what they do in their spare time says a lot about who they are, what makes them tick, and how they operate – even in a work setting.
+Depending on the type of position being offered, having a broad sense of what an individual enjoys doing and what they do in their spare time says a lot about who they are, what makes them tick, and how they operate, even in a work setting.
 This is especially important if the role to be filled requires any type of creativity, including flexibility in scheduling projects and getting tasks accomplished on time.

 Finally, the question reveals what type of manager or overseer they work with best.
 The candidate will almost inevitably describe their boss in some way while answering this question and, based on how they answer or what they say, it will reveal the manager’s style and how the candidate responds to that particular style.
 If this candidate is ultimately hired and there are options for who the new employee can work under, the answers given to this question can reveal where the new hire will fit best.

 There are a lot of different approaches that can be taken in giving interviews.
-Icebreaker questions are important because they can get logistical issues cleared up immediately, set the candidate at ease, and reveal aspects about the potential hire that can be beneficial to know later in the interview or when the individual is hired.
+Icebreaker interview questions are important because they can get logistical issues cleared up immediately, put the candidate at ease, and reveal aspects about the potential hire that can be beneficial to know later in the interview or when the individual is hired.

+Thank you for reading CFI’s guide to icebreaker interview questions.
 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following resources will be helpful: